gajus/eslint-plugin-jsdoc/.README/rules/check-template-names.md

 Checks that any `@template` names are actually used in the connected `@typedef` or type alias.

-Currently checks `TSInterfaceDeclaration` or `TSTypeAliasDeclaration` such as:
+Currently checks `FunctionDeclaration`, `TSInterfaceDeclaration` or `TSTypeAliasDeclaration` such as:

 ```ts
 /**